 The exercise was a test of pilots’ ability to deploy en masse and while the air force was keen to point out that the pre-scheduled operation was not carried out in response to current events, it comes amid rising tensions between the US and Iran with one air force unit tweeting:

 “We’re ready to fly, fight, and win”.

 The 52 F-35A jets, which are understood to be worth about £3.2 billion, took off from Utah’s Hill Air Force Base during the combat power exercise which the US Air Force said was part of normal, scheduled training operations, despite coinciding with heightened tensions in the Middle East following the death of Iranian General Qassem Soleimani in an US air strike on January 3.

-A US air force spokesperson said: “Currently, the wings fly 30-60 sorties per day from Hill’s flightline.
+A US air force spokesperson, speaking at the time, said: “Currently, the wings fly 30-60 sorties per day from Hill’s flightline.